 In Bihar, India, very poor women and men take advantage of the free sterilization procedures provided by DKT’s teams operating in remote government clinics.
 And DKT holds educational meetings in rural villages and operates informational kiosks at local religious and cultural festivals that provide free contraceptive samples.

-In Ethiopia, Sudan, Mozambique and the Democratic Republic of Congo (DRC), DKT responds to local government and NGO requests to provide temporary supplies of free contraceptive commodities to meet shortages or respond to other priorities.
+In Ethiopia, Mozambique and the Democratic Republic of Congo (DRC), DKT responds to local government and NGO requests to provide temporary supplies of free contraceptive commodities to meet shortages or respond to other priorities.

-In the DRC, DKT is training doctors, nurses, and paraprofessionals to provide reproductive health counseling and services, including the insertion and removal of IUDs.
+In the DRC, DKT trains doctors, nurses, and paraprofessionals to provide reproductive health counseling and services, including the insertion and removal of IUDs.
 DKT works closely with the head of the armed forces of the DRC’s reproductive health program to train providers in clinics to advise army personnel about contraceptives.